Merzasphor/MWSE/docs/source/types/tes3uiElement.md

 ### `positionX`

 Integer number.
-Element X position relative to its parent's top-left content area.
-For top-level menus there is a difference: (0, 0) is the centre of the screen.
+The element's horizontal position relative to its parent's top-left content area.
+For top-level menus, the position will be relative to the the centre of the screen.
+Modifying this value will not have any effect on most elements due to child element's positions being controlled by the layout and positioning settings of their parent elements, unless [`tes3uiElement.ignoreLayoutX`](https://mwse.github.io/MWSE/types/tes3uiElement/#ignorelayoutx) is `true`.

 **Returns**: